yoachim/21_Scratch/metric_audit/metrics.md

 Need to double check, then should be ready to promote to regular.

-Michael Coughlin et al also might have made a quick KNe metric:  https://github.com/mcoughlin/sims_maf_contrib/tree/KNe
+Michael Coughlin et al have made a quick KNe metric: https://github.com/LSST-nonproject/sims_maf_contrib/blob/master/science/Transients/KNeSlicer.ipynb

 Great!
 We can run them both, make sure they are consistent, then pick one to run on the regular.